dsccommunity/dsccommunity.org/content/guidelines/getting-started.md

 git commit -a -m "Fix issue #123"
 ```

+>**NOTE:** You may make as many commits as you like.
+For example you can make
+>just one commit for all changes, make a commit for each file you change,
+>or a make a commit for each bug or feature if there are more than one you
+>want to resolve.
+It is entirely up to you how, what and when you commit
+>changes.

-To **push** the commits containing your changes we use `git push <remote-name>`.
+To **push** one or more commits containing your changes we use
-So to push the local working branch in your local repository to the fork
+`git push <remote-name>`.
+So to push the local working branch in your local
-we do the following.
+repository to the fork we do the following.

 ```bash
 git push my